alibaba/yalantinglibs/src/struct_pb/doc/struct-pb-intro.md

 Note:

-- singular
+- singular.
   You cannot determine whether it was parsed from the wire.
 It will be serialized to the wire unless it is the default value. see also [Field Presence](https://github.com/protocolbuffers/protobuf/blob/main/docs/field_presence.md).
-- optional
+- optional.
   You can check to see if the value was explicitly set.
-- repeat
+- repeat.
   In proto3, repeated fields of scalar numeric types use packed encoding by default.
-- map
+- map.
   The key of map can be any integral or string type except enum.
   The value of map can be any type except another map.
-- enum
+- enum.
   Every enum definition must contain a constant that maps to zero as its first element.
   Enumerator constants must be in the range of a 32-bit integer.
   During deserialization, unrecognized enum values will be preserved in the message
-- oneof
+- oneof.
   If you set an oneof field to the default value (such as setting an int32 oneof field to 0), the "case" of that oneof field will be set, and the value will be serialized on the wire.
 - default value
     - For numeric types, the default is 0.
     - For enums, the default is the zero-valued enumerator.
     - For strings, bytes, and repeated fields, the default is the zero-length value.
     - For messages, the default is the language-specific null value.

 ### Basic
 | .proto Type | struct_pb Type                    | pb native C++ type | Notes                              |
 |-------------|-----------------------------------|--------------------|------------------------------------|